-- Do Not drive or park in the gravel between the fence & the north side of the building! - Students can be dropped off between 7:45 8:00am. - When you drop your child off at school, park along Pioneer Street, Shoshone Ave, in the church parking lot to the north of the school, or in the ELHI parking lot on the West side of the building. - Please enter through the designated HCCA office door @ the Northeast corner of the building, or through the ELHI building and down the hall.
+- Do Not drive or park in the gravel between the fence & the north side of the building! - Students can be dropped off between 7:45 8:00am.
+If they arrive in chapel after 8:00, they will be marked tardy. - When you drop your child off at school, park along Pioneer Street, Shoshone Ave, in the church parking lot to the north of the school, or in the ELHI parking lot on the West side of the building. - Please enter through the designated HCCA office door @ the Northeast corner of the building, or through the main ELHI door.
 There will be a teacher on duty between 7:45 and 8:00.
-Any time after 8:00 you will need to enter at the main door at the Northeast, and will be tardy.
+Any time after 8:00 you will need to enter through the HCCA office door.
 There is a doorbell at this location.
 All doors are locked at 8:00. - Students will need to go to their classrooms to put away backpacks, lunches, etc. and be seated in the Chapel by 8:00.
-Pre-K students should be signed into their classroom between 7:45-8:57 and they will come to chapel together at 8:00. - Any students not in Chapel by 8:00 will be tardy. - Students will sit in their assigned sections for the morning chapel. - Students will return to their classrooms at 8:15.
+Pre-K students should be signed into their classroom between 7:45-7:57 and they will come to chapel together at 8:00. - Any students not in Chapel by 8:00 will be tardy. - Students will sit in their assigned sections for the morning chapel.

-Parents are expected to walk in with their students Pre-K - 2nd grade.
-Students in 3rd - 8th grade may walk themselves in.
+- Students will return to their classrooms at 8:15. - Parents are expected to walk in with their students Pre-K 2nd grade.
+Students in 3rd 8th grade may walk themselves in.